nicolasparada/blog/content/posts/passwordless-auth-server.md

 redirectURI := q.Get("redirect_uri")
 ```

-`/api/passwordless/verify_redirect` is a `GET` endpoint so we read data from the query string.
+`/api/passwordless/verify_redirect` is a `GET` endpoint, so we read data from the query string.

 ```go
 errs := make(map[string]string)